OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/pricing/add.md

 ---
 title: add
-description: This page demonstrates how to use the 'add' function to input a projected stock price and its chance of occurrence into a data set.
+description: "This page demonstrates how to use the 'add' function to input a projected" stock price and its chance of occurrence into a data set.
 The tutorial is detailed and includes examples for easy comprehension.
 keywords: